ZikeX/AppBrowser-1/README.md

 ## Resource

-All icons are form [Icons8](https://icons8.com), thanks to their great work.
+All icons are from [Icons8](https://icons8.com), thanks to their great work.

 ## License